bdk-333/GameZone-Data-Analytics/README.md

 ---

-### 7. Data Quality Observations

-- Noted missing data for some products (e.g., Razer gaming headset, Dell gaming mouse) and documented its impact.
-- Checked for outliers and data consistency in key metrics.

----

-### 8. Key Insights
+### 7. Key Insights

 - Sales growth was global across products and regions, especially during the COVID-19 period.
-- Direct marketing is highly effective; other channels have room for improvement.
+- Direct marketing is highly effective, other channels have room for improvement.
 - Product pricing is generally stable, with some exceptions.
+- However, the last few months show negative trends in sales.

 ---

 ### Conclusion

 The EDA provided a comprehensive understanding of sales performance, product and regional trends, and marketing effectiveness.
-These insights set the stage for deeper analysis, modeling, or business recommendations.
+These insights set the stage for deeper analysis or modeling.